-- (1) Full.
-A perfect one-foot crossing shall be credited when the skier has crossed the entire wake with the lifted foot/leg completely clear of the water before the lift-off point of the first wake wave and remaining clear until the skiing foot has completely passed the lift-off point of the second wake. - (2) Partial.
-A partial one-foot crossing shall only be credited if it is part of a perfect one-foot crossing during which the 15-second period expires.

-(D) Points Scored.
-Points shall be awarded for full and partial crossings made during the pass as follows:

-(1) Two-Foot Crossings.
+(1) Full.
+A perfect one-foot crossing shall be credited when the skier's supporting foot has crossed the entire wake while remaining in contact with the water.
+The skier's with the lifted foot/leg must shall be completely clear of

+- the water from before the lift-off point of the first wake wave and remaining clear until past the second the skiing foot has completely passed the lift-off point. - (2) Partial.
+A partial one-foot crossing shall only be credited if it is part of a perfect one-foot crossing during which the 15-second period expires. - (D) Points Scored.
+Points shall be awarded for full and partial crossings made during the pass as follows: - (1) Two-Foot Crossings.
-- (a) A full two-foot crossing shall be scored as 0.5 points (Zone 4). - (b) A partial two-foot crossing shall be scored as follows: - (1) 0.1 points if the skier is in movement toward the wake, but not yet having past the lift-off point of the first wake wave with both feet (Zone 1). - (2) 0.3 points if the skier has passed the liftoff point of the first wake wave but has not passed the center of the wake with both feet (Zone 2). - (3) 0.4 points if the skier has passed the center of the wake but has not passed the lift-off point of the second wake wave with both feet (Zone 3).

-(2) One-Foot Crossings.
+- (a) A full two-foot crossing shall be scored as 0.5 points (Zone 4). - (b) A partial two-foot crossing shall be scored as follows: - (1) 0.1 points if the skier is in movement moving toward the wake, but not yet having past the lift-off point of the first wake wave with both feet (Zone 1). - (2) 0.3 points if the skier has passed the liftoff point of the first wake wave but has not passed the center of the wake with both feet (Zone 2). - (3) 0.4 points if the skier has passed the center of the wake but has not passed the lift-off point of the second wake wave with both feet (Zone 3). - (2) One-Foot Crossings.